 Niping Wu is a partner in the firm’s Shanghai office.
-Ms. Wu’s practice focuses on cross-border mergers and acquisitions, in particular private equity downstream investment in the Asia-Pacific region and strategic investments in relation to Chinese target companies.
-She is distinguished as a leading private equity lawyer from 2009-2012 by Chambers Asia.
-She is also recognized as an Expert in Private Equity by Expert Guides in 2012.
-Ms. Wu regularly acts as counsel to international investors active in China, and she also has extensive experience in representing multinational companies in their direct investments into China.
+Niping’s practice focuses on cross-border mergers and acquisitions, in particular private equity downstream investment in the Asia-Pacific region and strategic investments in relation to Chinese target companies.
+She is distinguished as a leading private equity lawyer by Chambers Asia, and she is also recognized as a leading practitioner in Private Equity by Expert Guides.
+Niping regularly acts as counsel to international investors active in China, and she also has extensive experience in representing multinational companies in their direct investments into China.

-Ms. Wu has also represented clients in capital markets transactions including U.S. public and institutional offerings by Chinese and other non-US issuers.
-Additionally, she has worked on cross-border financing transactions including syndicated loans, asset-based financings, acquisition financings and vendor financings, for clients in Asia, the United States and Latin America.
+Niping has also represented clients in capital markets transactions including US public and institutional offerings by Chinese and other non-US issuers.
+Additionally, she has worked on cross-border financing transactions including syndicated loans, asset-based financings, acquisition financings and vendor financings for clients in Asia, the United States and Latin America.

-- Representation of Bank of America in its US$3 billion investment in China Construction Bank (named “M&A Deal of the Year” and “China Deal of the Year” by Asian Legal Business); in its financial leasing joint venture with China Construction Bank (the first Sino-foreign joint venture and the largest financial leasing company in China); in the sale of its retail business in China, etc.
+- Representation of Bank of America in its US$3 billion investment in China Construction Bank (named “M&A Deal of the Year” and “China Deal of the Year” by Asian Legal Business); in its financial leasing joint venture with China Construction Bank (the first Sino-foreign joint venture and the largest financial leasing company in China); and in the sale of its retail business in China.

 - Representation of Precision Castparts Corp in its US$350 million investment in Yangzhou Chengde Steel Tube Co.